Dejan Stanković: 2008–09 season

 Stanković, however, remained with the club to fight for a spot on Mourinho's team.
-On 19 October 2008, Stanković scored a superb goal in Inter's 4–0 hammering of Luciano Spalletti's Roma away at Stadio Olimpico.
+On 19 October 2008, Stanković scored a superb goal in Inter's 4–0 hammering of Luciano Spalletti's Roma away at the Stadio Olimpico.
 After receiving a pass from Sulley Muntari, he drove the ball past the Roma goalkeeper into the net, his 24th goal in all competitions for the Nerazzuri, thus ending a year-long goal drought.
-In the interviews after the match, Stanković talked of his joy to be fully back on form following the injury-prone previous season, also thanking Mourinho for giving him an opportunity, even after the two did not get off on the right foot during the summer off-season.
+In the interviews after the match, Stanković talked of his joy to be fully back on form following the injury-prone previous season, also thanking Mourinho for giving him an opportunity, even after the two did not get off on the right foot during the summer pre-season.
 In December 2008, Stanković, by now an irreplaceable part of Mourinho's midfield, gave another display of his rediscovered form versus Chievo at home: first with a through-pass to Maxwell for the game's opening goal, followed by a goal of his own for 2–0 with a first time shot from the edge of the penalty area, and finally an assist from the right wing to Zlatan Ibrahimović as Inter recorded a 4–2 win.

 On 7 February 2009, Stanković celebrated his 200th appearance for Inter in all competitions at the away game versus Lecce.
-Inter hammered the newly promoted team 3–0 with Stanković heading in the third goal following a slick free-kick cross from Maicon.
-Stanković's season-long good form continued as he scored Internazionale's second goal against Milan in the 270th Milan Derby on 15 February.
-This turned out to be the winning goal after Alexandre Pato had pulled one back.
+Inter hammered the newly promoted team 3–0, with Stanković heading in the third goal, following a slick free-kick cross from Maicon.
+Stanković's season-long good form continued, as he scored Inter's second goal against Milan in the 270th Milan Derby on 15 February.
+This turned out to be the winning goal, after Alexandre Pato had pulled one back.
 Inter went on to win a fourth consecutive title.

-In the Champions League, Inter limped into the second round after losing their final two group stage matches against Panathinaikos and Werder Bremen.
+In the Champions League, Inter limped into the second round, after losing their final two group stage matches against Panathinaikos and Werder Bremen.
 In the first elimination round (round of 16), they lost to Manchester United in a hard-fought tie.
 Stanković played the full 90 minutes in the first leg at San Siro, putting in a very active display.
 In the return at Old Trafford, Stanković started the match and had a lively first half, with two missed opportunities to score.
 In the 58th minute, with United leading 2–0, and Inter forced to chase the result, Mourinho took Stanković off and inserted striker Adriano.